Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Introduction

-Recently, \cite{war20} report another outburst event of SDSS1133 detected by the Zwicly Transient Facility (reported as a transient ZTF19aafmjfw, also known as Gaia19bwn) beginning on 2019 April 7, peaked on 2019 June 5, and faded again by 2019 December 1 \citep[see also][]{sta19,pur19b,pur19}.
-Although \cite{koss14} and \cite{bur20} suggested a scenario that SDSS1133 is a LBV erupting for decades since 1950 and then followed by a terminal explosion observed as a SN~IIn after 2001, the detection of this 2019 outburst event rules out this possibility of terminal explosion and any other one-off event scenarios for SDSS1133 such as SNe, tidal disruption events, or binary mergers.
-Based on the detection of the recurrent outbursts and its peculiar enduring spectroscopic properties, \cite{war20} suggest that SDSS1133 is likely to be an erupting LBV with the progenitor still alive, but the AGN scenario cannot be completely ruled out.
+Recently, \cite{war21} report another outburst event of SDSS1133 detected by the Zwicly Transient Facility (reported as a transient ZTF19aafmjfw, also known as Gaia19bwn) beginning on 2019 April 7, peaked on 2019 June 5, and faded again by 2019 December 1 \citep[see also][]{sta19,pur19b,pur19}.
+Moreover, the {\it Gaia} all-sky photometry reveals that SDSS1133 experienced another outburst peaked on 2021 June 21.
+Although \cite{koss14} and \cite{bur20} suggested a scenario that SDSS1133 is a LBV erupting for decades since 1950 and then followed by a terminal explosion observed as a SN~IIn after 2001, the detection of these new outburst events rules out this possibility of terminal explosion and any other one-off event scenarios for SDSS1133 such as SNe, tidal disruption events, or binary mergers.
+Based on the detection of the recurrent outbursts and its peculiar enduring spectroscopic properties, \cite{war21} suggest that SDSS1133 is likely to be an erupting LBV with the progenitor still alive, but the AGN scenario cannot be completely ruled out.

 Although a lot of observational data are available and discussed in the literature, there is still no consensus on the nature of SDSS1133.
 The purpose of this paper is to present a comprehensive analysis of the multi-wavelength data of SDSS1133 to conclude the true nature of this enigmatic object.
 In Section~\ref{sec:data}, we present analysis for multi-epoch imaging and spectroscopic data of SDSS1133, including already published and unpublished X-ray, ultraviolet (UV), and optical data.
 In Section~\ref{sec:discussion}, we compare the observational properties of SDSS1133 with known LBVs as well as AGNs and SNe, and we conclude that SDSS1133 is one of the brightest extragalactic giant eruption LBV, akin to $\eta$ Carinae's Great Eruption and known SN progenitor LBV outbursts.
 We suggest that the X-ray-to-radio emission of SDSS1133 is mediated by interactions of an ejected shell with different shells and/or circumstellar medium (CSM), where the CSM is formed by enduring stellar wind and the ejecta are produced via multiple episodes of non-terminal explosions (e.g., pulsational pair-instability).
 Conclusions are summarized in Section~\ref{sec:conclusion}.